aroellin/netcoevolve/README.md

 ## Reproducibility
 - All simulation parameters are printed to stdout and embedded in the CSV comment line.
 - RNG is deterministic given `--SEED`.

----
-Feel free to open an issue or PR once this is hosted on GitHub for improvements or feature requests.